System Of A Down: Every album ranked from worst to best

-Although SOAD have toured sporadically over the past decade – and should have been headlining Download this weekend, of course – a much-anticipated and occasionally teased sixth album has never materialised.
+Although SOAD have toured sporadically over the past decade, a much-anticipated and occasionally teased sixth album has never materialised.
 So that’s it.
-Just five albums, one of which was a platter of leftovers (sort of) and another two of which were essentially different slices of a double album.
+Just five albums, one of which was a platter of leftovers (sort of) and another two of which were essentially different slices of a double-album.

-It’s worth noting that, despite the unconventional genesis of some of the individual entries, there isn’t a single duff album in that compact back catalogue.
+It’s worth noting that, despite the unconventional genesis of some of the individual entries, there isn’t a single duff album in System’s compact back-catalogue.
 This ranking doesn’t go from awful to good, but rather from still-pretty-bloody-good-thank-you-all-the-same to brilliant.
-Who knows whether we’ll ever get that elusive sixth record, but for now here are all System Of A Down’s albums ranked from worst to best…
+Who knows whether we’ll ever get that elusive sixth LP, but for now here are all System Of A Down’s albums ranked from worst to best…

 Steal This Album!
 (2002)